IBAX-io/documentation/docs/reference/api2.md

 ### Special instructions {#special-instructions}

 #### Omitempty {#omitempty}

 If the field has an omitempty attribute, it means that the field is an optional parameter

 #### Authorization {#authorization}

-If the interface with Authorization tag, that this interface requires login authorization, add Authorization to the request header, example.
+If the interface has an Authorization tag, it means that this interface requires login authorization.
+Please add the Authorization to the request header.
+Here is an example:

 key = Authorization
 value = "Bearer + [login token](#login)"